Research Experience for Undergraduates Program

 Timeline

-• We do not send any rejection letters until the entire program is full, probably in early April.
-If you need to know the status of your application, feel free to ask us about it at any time.
+• Once the program is full, usually in early April but occasionally several weeks earlier or later, we notify (by email) all students with complete applications.
+If you need to know the status of your application before then, feel free to ask us about it at any time.